OwczarekGit/dotfiles/README.md

-# My ArchLinux dotfiles for with different directories for different setups.
+# My ArchLinux dotfiles with different directories for different setups.